Introduction to Careers in Statistics

 Conclusion or Career Outlook

-Everyone looks out for a high-paying job and what makes statistics stand out of all is that it can join the dots of a problem and give a solution that is notable based on intuition but backed up by real logical reasons from the data.
+Everyone looks out for a high-paying job, and what makes statistics stand out is that it can join the dots of a problem and give a solution that is notable based on intuition but backed up by real logical reasons from the data.

-Statistics can also be applied to one’s personal life; for example, one may be interested in investments, say mutual funds, apply his stats skills, and make some good money out of it.
+Statistics can also be applied to one’s personal life; for example, one may be interested in investments, say mutual funds, apply his stats skills and make some good money.

-With the advent of increase in technology like AI (Artificial Intelligence) and machine learning techniques, statistics become a core course (backbone) of these technologies.
-Nowadays or in the near future, one may call a statistician as the “God of Data”.
+With the advent of technology like AI (Artificial Intelligence) and machine learning techniques, statistics have become a core course (backbone) of these technologies.
+Nowadays or shortly, one may call a statistician the “God of Data”.

 Recommended Articles